loreleva/Bbo-functions/sfu/evaluation_code/README.md

 <a name="evaluate"></a>
 ### `evaluate(inp, param=None)`
-Returns the selected function value at point `inp`, which is a float value of a list of floats.
+Returns the selected function value at point `inp`, which is a float value or a list of floats.
 The `param` dictionary is a dictionary of selected function's parameters.
 Returns `None` if there has been an error on the function computation.